 Through their monthly $30 donation, the sponsors of children at Long Hung School are helping them to grow and thrive and reach their full potential in life.
 And as the children stand with their teachers in front of their school, waving goodbye, it’s abundantly clear how sponsorship truly impacts the life of a child.
 Because here, in this little farming community in southern Vietnam, these 141 children are happy and healthy and have everything they need to succeed in life.

-“On behalf of the children,” says the principle, “we want to thank you.”
+“On behalf of the children,” says the principal, “we want to thank you.”
 We second that.

 Not yet a sponsor?
-Click here to learn more and sign up to sponsor a child today!
+Learn more and sign up to sponsor a child today!